-- This tour includes various modes of transportation, including train, boat, and private motor coach.
-Some modes of transportation will have raised platforms or steps and often not provide access to ramps or lifts. - Train rides from London to Paris, Paris to Amsterdam, and Venice to Rome are included in the price of your tour. - All other included transportation on this tour is by private motor coach. - European train stations typically operate similarly to airports where security measures, such as baggage and body scanners, are common.
+- This tour includes various modes of transportation, including planes, trains, and motor coaches.
+Some modes of transportation will have raised platforms or steps and often not provide access to ramps or lifts. - A train ride from London to Paris and a flight from Paris to Rome are included in the price of your tour (the tour extension also includes a flight from Rome to Madrid). - All other included transportation on this tour is by private motor coach. - European train stations typically operate similarly to airports where security measures, such as baggage and body scanners, are common.
 Platforms are often spread out across large distances and require travelers to manage their luggage on escalators or stairs.
 Porterage services are not offered on train transfers and luggage storage on trains is extremely limited.
-Please keep in mind that trains may only be stopping at the stations for a few minutes; speed with loading and unloading may be imperative.
+Please keep in mind that trains may only be stopping at the stations for a few minutes; speed with loading and unloading may be imperative